-Diagnosis is confirmed by the demonstration of trophozoites in vaginal, urethral, prostatic secretions, or urine sediment (following prostate massage).
-Microscopic examination of wet mounts of fresh vaginal discharge, preferably collected with a speculum on a cotton-tipped applicator, is the most practical method of diagnosis.
+- Diagnosis is confirmed by the demonstration of trophozoites in vaginal, urethral, prostatic secretions, or urine sediment (following prostate massage). - Microscopic examination of wet mounts of fresh vaginal discharge, preferably collected with a speculum on a cotton-tipped applicator, is the most practical method of diagnosis.
 Specimens should be diluted in saline and examined immediately.
-T. vaginalis is recognized by its characteristic morphological features and its rapid jerky motility.
-Specimens can also be fixed and stained with Giemsa or fluorescent dyes.
-However, the organism may be difficult to recognize on stained slides.

-The sensitivity of direct observation ranges from 40-80%.
-Therefore, in vitro culture is considered the gold standard for diagnosis despite some limitations.
-For example, access to facilities is needed and organisms require 2-7 days of growth before they are detected.
-The accessibility issue is partly resolved by the (TV culture system).
-This is a commercially available self-contained system for the detection of T. vaginalis in clinical specimens.
-Antibody and DNA-based tests with high sensitivity and specificity are being developed.
+T. vaginalis is recognized by its characteristic morphological features and its rapid jerky motility. - Specimens can also be fixed and stained with Giemsa or fluorescent dyes.
+However, the organism may be difficult to recognize on stained slides. - Culture is considered the gold standard for diagnosis.
+Culture system called PouchTMTV culture system.
+This is a commercially available self-contained system for the detection of T. vaginalis in clinical specimens. - Antibody and DNA-based tests with high sensitivity and specificity are being developed.